avishitayal-123/Brute_Force_Execute2.O/README.md

 </p>

 ## STEP : 2 - Clothes Segmentation:
 **We have 2 Models for this Segmentation task.
-One is a Pre - Trained Model and other is a Self Trained Module which we have trained on the dataset extracted from Myntra Website using the code
+One is a Pre - Trained Model and other is a Self Trained Module which we have trained on the dataset extracted from Myntra Website using the code Downloaded-Image-Myntra**

 ## K-Means Cluster: